 The museum, also known as The museum of the Croatian War for Independence is was mostly a heartbreaking photo essay describing the events of the civil war.
-The war eventually led to the breakup of Yugoslavia into the Baltic States countries that were originally bound together after WWI.
+The war eventually led to the breakup of Yugoslavia into the Balkan States countries that were originally bound together after WWI.
 The events that occurred during the war, from 1991 – 1995 are displayed on the walls of the old fortress.
 Damage from the war are still visible and add to the impact of the stirring images.
 Photos of the young soldiers and a map of damage to the area were the ones that remain with me the most.

 Hiking Down Mount Srd